All Episodes

 I mean, they've done everything that they possibly could to destroy Donald Trump, and none of it's worked.

-And I I said six months ago, I go, you know what?
+And I said six months ago, I go, you know what?

-And sure enough, here we are, you know, two attempted attacks, you know, in a five-week period, and and um, you know, by the grace of God, he's he's he's breathing by the by the grace of God he was spared.
+And sure enough, here we are, two attempted attacks, you know, in a five-week period.

-Uh Butler, Pennsylvania was way too close to call.
+Butler, Pennsylvania, was way too close to call.

-You know, a couple days ago you had somebody at 300 yards on a fence line.
+A couple days ago, you had somebody at 300 yards on a fence line.

-Uh that agent would not have seen that that person, you know.
+That agent would not have seen that person.

-My father would have been fifty yards away from him and the guy would have opened fired with uh with an AK forty seven, scoped AK forty seven at at fifty, sixty yards.
+My father would have been 50 yards away from him, and the guy would have open fired with an AK-47, scoped AK-47 at 50, 60 yards.

-Um we better start taking protection seriously, and um you know, it's it's whatever's happening on the outer perimeter is is um Sean, it's something's misfiring, and we better fix it, and we better fix it right now.
+And it's whatever's happening on the outer perimeter is, Sean, something's misfiring, and we better fix it, and we better fix it right now.

-What I don't understand, and I'll first I want to play for you, Ronald Rowe, the head of the Secret Service, uh beyond in this press conference praising Mayorcus, which drove me up a wall.
+What I don't understand, and first I want to play for you, Ronald Rowe, the head of the Secret Service, beyond in this press conference, praising Majorkis, which drove me up a wall because this man has allowed over 11 million unvetted, illegal Harris Biden illegals into the country from 180 countries, including Iran and Syria and Egypt and Afghanistan and Venezuela.

 I doubt they're coming here because they want a better life for themselves and their family.